-Singer/songwriter/artist Brady Seals has a pedigree for success.
-You could say that music is “in his blood,” as he is related to numerous industry heavyweights including Jimmy Seals (Seals & Crofts), Dan Seals (England Dan & John Ford Coley) and country songwriters Troy Seals (Songwriting Hall of Fame Member) and Chuck Seals.
-Over the course of his career, Brady Seals has sold over 11 million albums, topped three genres simultaneously, and his songs continue to captivate audiences and attract licenses for TV, radio and film.
+Singer-songwriter and artist Brady Seals has a pedigree for success.
+He is related to numerous music industry heavyweights including, Jimmy Seals (Seals & Crofts), Dan Seals (England Dan & John Ford Coley), and country songwriters Troy Seals (Songwriting Hall of Fame Member) and Chuck Seals.
+Throughout his career, Brady Seals has sold over 11 million albums, topped three genres simultaneously, and his songs continue to captivate audiences and attract licenses for TV, radio, and film.

-In 2008 Seals released an independent solo CD called “Playtime” featuring friends, Richard Marx and Stan Lynch (Tom Petty And The Heartbreakers) and hit the road again.
-He spent two years performing in clubs, theatres and other venues across the country.
+In 2008 Seals released an independent solo CD called “Play Time” featuring friends, Richard Marx and Stan Lynch (Tom Petty And The Heartbreakers) and hit the road again.
+He spent two years performing in clubs, theaters, and other venues across the country.

 2016 also brought on another musical project for Seals.
 He was also asked to front a Tom Petty tribute band called The Petty Junkies.
 The group is comprised of the who's who of Nashville professional studio musicians and artists who have been very successful in their own right.
 Well over 300 hit songs have been penned, played on, sung, or produced by the members of this band.